DigitalPatterns/talospi/docs/setup/notification_gateway.md

 ##### Keycloak Setup

 Within keycloak you need a ClientID/Secret.
-Below are the settings for each:
+Below are the settings required:

 ###### ClientID